Don't have an account?Sign up free

 The Exhibit will assist Exhibitors in collecting sales taxes (such as VAT and GST), where applicable, on their share of each artwork sale.
-The Exhibit will pass any sales tax collected onto the Exhibitor as part of their artwork sale pay-out.
+The Exhibit will pass any sales tax collected onto the Curator as part of the artwork sale pay-out.

 To enable The Exhibit in assisting you in collecting applicable sales taxes, you agree to:

 6.1.
 Exclude applicable sales taxes such as GST and VAT from your listing prices.
 The Exhibit will use your user account address, your sales tax registration status and the shipping address of the buyer to calculate when sales tax needs to be collected and at what rate it will be collected.

 6.2.
 Be solely responsible for ensuring that all the personal address details provided to The Exhibit are correct and you agree to indemnify The Exhibit for any losses it incurs in connection with using incorrect location information from your user account.

 6.3.
 Disclose to The Exhibit if you are required to charge VAT, GST, or other applicable taxes on the physical artworks you sell.
 You are solely responsible for ensuring that tax status details provided to The Exhibit are correct and you agree to indemnify The Exhibit for any losses it incurs in connection with using incorrect tax information from your user account.